OpenLocalizationOrg/hyperVTest.it-it/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ms.ContentId: e586a11a-870f-403b-8af8-4c2931589d26
 title: Manage Windows with PowerShell Direct

-#Manage Windows with PowerShell Direct
+# Manage Windows with PowerShell Direct

+12-Nov update.
 You can use PowerShell Direct to remotely manage a Windows 10 or Windows Server Technical Preview virtual machine from a Windows 10 or Windows Server Technical Preview Hyper-V host.
 PowerShell Direct allows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.

 There are two ways to run PowerShell Direct:
 * Create and exit a PowerShell Direct session using PSSession cmdlets